Father Wound and Family Constellations

 relationship to masculine energy

-Some people feel hesitant moving fully into life because connection to the father remains emotionally unresolved.
+Some people struggle to move fully into life because connection, trust, or safety with the father still feels unresolved.

 Loyalty to the Family System

-Family Constellations explores how unconscious loyalty within the family system may affect the father relationship.
+Family Constellations explores how unconscious loyalty within the family system may affect the connection with the father.

 Children may unconsciously distance from the father if: